-- b.
+b.
 Regulatory Compliance.
-Grantees must comply with all relevant federal, state, and local regulations regarding exposure to and proper disposal of hazardous materials. - c.
+Grantees must comply with all relevant federal, state, and local regulations regarding exposure to and proper disposal of hazardous materials.

+c.
 Blood Lead Testing.
-Any blood lead testing, blood lead level test results, medical referral, or follow-up for children under 6 years of age must be conducted according to the recommendations of the Centers for Disease Control and Prevention (CDC), Preventing Lead Poisoning in Young Children (see Appendix B of this NOFA). - d.
+Any blood lead testing, blood lead level test results, medical referral, or follow-up for children under 6 years of age must be conducted according to the recommendations of the Centers for Disease Control and Prevention (CDC), Preventing Lead Poisoning in Young Children (see Appendix B of this NOFA).

+d.
 Restricted Use of Funds.
-HUD technical studies grant funds will not replace existing resources dedicated to any ongoing project. - e.
+HUD technical studies grant funds will not replace existing resources dedicated to any ongoing project.

+e.
 Laboratory Analysis for Lead.
-Laboratory analysis covered by the EPA's National Lead Laboratory Accreditation Program (NLLAP) must be conducted by a laboratory recognized under the program. - f.
+Laboratory analysis covered by the EPA's National Lead Laboratory Accreditation Program (NLLAP) must be conducted by a laboratory recognized under the program for analysis of lead in the medium being analyzed. f.
 Laboratory Analysis for Mold.
-Samples to be analyzed for mold (fungi) must be submitted to a laboratory accredited through the Environmental Microbiological Laboratory Accreditation Program (EMLAP), administered by the American Industrial Hygiene Association (AIHA). - g.
+Samples to be analyzed for mold (fungi) must be submitted to a laboratory accredited through the Environmental Microbiological Laboratory Accreditation Program (EMLAP), administered by the American Industrial Hygiene Association (AIHA). g.
 Human Research.
-Human research subjects will be protected from research risks in conformance with Federal Policy for the Protection of Human Subjects, required by HUD at 24 CFR 60.101, which incorporates the Department of Health and Human Services (DHHS) Protection of Human Subjects regulation at 45 CFR part 46. - h.
+Human research subjects will be protected from research risks in conformance with the Department of Health and Human Services (DHHS) Protection of Human Subjects regulation at 45 CFR part 46.

+h.
 OSHA Compliance.
 The requirements of the Occupational Safety and Health Administration (OSHA) (e.g., 29 CFR part 1910 and/or 1926, as applicable) or the state or local occupational safety and health regulations, whichever are most stringent, will be met.